pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 `
 ```

-If the interval message exceeds ~30KB, extra fields are omitted and here_now_refresh: true is included; perform hereNow to get full state.
+If the interval message would exceed ~30KB, extra fields are omitted and here_now_refresh: true is included.
+Use hereNow to fetch full list:

 ```
 `1{